 The New York Times and Wall Street Journal have recently pointed out how the College Board has sold student data to colleges.
-The College Board may brand it “licensing“, but it’s essentially the same thing.
+The College Board may brand it “licensing“, but isn’t that just selling with a few caveats?
 While this trend is nothing new, scrutiny on this practice of selling student details at 47 cents a pop is higher than ever.

 Flashback Friday: How it all Began